expressjs/morgan/README.md

 function will return `null`.

 Normally formats are defined using `morgan.format(name, format)`, but for certain advanced uses, this compile function is directly available.
 The function returned can be passed directly to morgan using `morgan(morgan.compile(format))`.
 In other words, `morgan.compile` is a quick short-hand to turn format strings into format functions.

-Format functions can also be used to to [have `morgan` output JSON](#output-json-logs).
+In some rare cases (such as [outputting JSON logs from `morgan`](#output-json-logs)) you may want to write your own custom format function.
+These functions should have the same API as functions returned from `morgan.compile` accepting three arguments: `tokens`, `req`, and `res`.

 ## Examples